Hole (1989-present): a Grunge band from Los Angeles, California, USA.

 With newcomers Patty Schemel (drums) and Kristen Pfaff (bass) came the next year, the group secured a deal with the David Geffen Company ('D.G.C.'), who won over Hole away from the offer by Madonna's Maverick label, the resulting record, Live Through This, in the spring of 1994 got a UK 12/US 52. but any further success potential that this record may have had was stifled by the widely publicized suicide of Kurt Cobain on the 8th of April, only the evening before its release.
 Bidding everyone in the place to call him an "asshole", she subsequently held a memorial two days later.
 But the Grim Reaper hadn't finished his work yet for more press coverage followed later that summer when Pfaff was found dead of an overdose in her bath on the 16th June.
 But the band trudged on to play a disappointing show at the Reading Festival in August; apparently it was Love's voice that let the more discerning fans down.
 But the press wasn't finished with her yet, and rumors flew about how Evan Dando of The Lemonheads was supposedly her new boyfriend, not to mention column inches consumed by her being fined for assaulting Bikini Kill's Kathleen Hanna, then there was the incident of Love and Schemel taking three security guards to court following an alleged assault incident while signing autographs stage front at a Green Day concert at Lakefront Arena.
 But two years later she would get more coverage when Love was acquitted of a stage assault on two teenaged fans in Florida nine months previous.
 With a new bassist in tow in the form of Melissa Auf Der Maur, they would proceed to play down Love's wild persona when she stepped onto the silver screen for Feeling Minnesota, and the more controversial film The People Vs. Larry Flint, while on the recording front, a version of Fleetwood Mac's Gold Dust Woman would appear, a track featured on the movie The Crow II: Of Angels.

 But in 1998 Hole was back in full operation writing new material in association with Billy Morgan of the The Smashing Pumpkins, although the subsequent dispute as to who wrote what and when made tabloid news.
 When it was all through, the album, Celebrity Skin (1998), gained a 9 US/11 UK placement.
 As a surprising twist of fate, Melissa Auf Der Maur jumped ship to join Corgan with Smashing Pumpkins.
+As each member splintered off, it was clear the band couldn't continue; Love and Erlandson officially disbanded Hole via a message posted on the band's website in 2002.

 See Less... ⏫